Best Practices & Reading List

 - Complexity: Life at the Edge of Chaos Interesting cross section of the ~1960-1990's thinking around complex systems, and a fun backdrop for modern AI

 - Autobiography of Andrew Carnegie & The Gospel of Wealth - Andrew Carnegie So many timeless business maxims.
-Carnegie was unique as a "robber baron" because he was both benevolent and very creative.
-A great philanthropist as well.
+Carnegie was a unique character.
+Considered a "robber baron" but benevolent and very creative.
+A pioneering philanthropist as well